6 Points with Non-Credit Option

 A three-session class which will feature in-depth analysis of successful teleplays and series from that week’s quest lecturer.
 Guests will include working writers and producers from the field.
 Last year’s guests included Jessi Klein, head writer on Inside Amy Schumer, Will Graham, writer and producer on Amazon’s Alpha House and Onion News Network and Zhubin Parang, writer on The Daily Show.

 Candidates are required to apply via the online application, using the Apply Now link at the top of this page.
-The priority deadline for this course is March 15th and admissions will be on a rolling basis until the start of classes, or the course fills.
+Admissions will be on a rolling basis until the start of classes, or the course fills.
 Qualified applicants are encouraged to complete the application as soon as possible, as we anticipate the course to fill with a waiting list.

 Admission to the Television Writing Intensive is competitive.
 Students are asked to submit a writing sample, a CV, and a short statement about what you would like to work on during the intensive.